-RER: 2 availab HIV, tu increas trol of On Track RER Assessment: Five of five indicator targets achieved.
+RER Assessment: Five of five indicator targets achieved.

 The indicators referring to peer-review publications have been deleted in the amended Strategic Plan.

 Ind.
-No. RER Indicator Text Baseline Target Target 2007 2009 Achieved?
-2.6.1 Number of new or improved interventions and implementation strategies for TUBERCULOSIS whose effectiveness has been determined and evidence made available to appropriate institutions for policy decisions 1 2 YES 2.6.2 Number of new or improved interventions and implementation strategies for MALARIA whose effectiveness has been determined and evidence made available t o appropriate institutions for policy decisions 0 1 YES 2.6.3 Number of peer-reviewed publications arising from PAHO/WHO-supported research on HIV/AIDS for which the main author's institution is based in Latin America or the Caribbean 0 3 YES This indicator was deleted in the amended SP.
+RER Indicator Text Baseline Target Target Comments on No. KER fluicator Text 2007 2009 Achieved? progress 2.6.1 Number of new or improved interventions 1 2 YES and implementation strategies for TUBERCULOSIS whose effectiveness has been determined and evidence made available to appropriate institutions for policy decisions 2.6.2 Number of new or improved interventions 0 1 YES and implementation strategies for MALARIA whose effectiveness has been determined and evidence made available t o appropriate institutions for policy decisions 2.6.3 Number of peer-reviewed publications arising 0 3 YES This indicator from PAHO/WHO-supported research on was deleted in HIV/AIDS for which the main author's the amended institution is based in Latin America or the SP.
+Caribbean

 Ind.
-RER Indicator Text Baseline Target Target Comments No. KER fluicator Text 2007 2009 Achieved? on progress 2.6.4 Number of peer-reviewed publications arising from PAHO/WHO-supported research on 0 2 YES This indicator was MALARIA for which the main author's institution is based in Latin America or the deleted in the amended SP.
-Caribbean 2.6.5 Number of peer-reviewed publications arising from PAHO/WHO-supported research on TB for which the main author's institution is based in Latin America or the Caribbean 0 2 YES This indicator was deleted in the amended SP.
+RER Indicator Text Baseline Target Target Comments No. KER fluicator rext 2007 2009 Achieved? on progress 2.6.4 Number of peer-reviewed publications arising 0 2 YES This from PAHO/WHO-supported research on indicator was MALARIA for which the main author's deleted in the institution is based in Latin America or the amended SP.
+Caribbean 2.6.5 Number of peer-reviewed publications arising 0 2 YES This from PAHO/WHO-supported research on TB indicator was for which the main author's institution is deleted in the based in Latin America or the Caribbean amended SP.